THE CLIMATE CRISIS

 “The best season for photovoltaics is spring, but that’s also the time of the year when people use the least amount of electricity.
 And while solar panels absorb more energy during cold weather, the days in winter are far shorter.
 Dealing with seasonal conditions can be something of a dilemma,” he says.
 “Despite these issues, however, solar is the most low-maintenance among renewable energy sources and remains the most casual and attractive option.”

 Finding a balance

-Last month, Otama issued a nonbinding ordinance asking developers looking to construct solar facilities to submit detailed business proposals, including maintenance and nature conservation plans.
+Last month, the village of Otama issued a nonbinding ordinance asking developers looking to construct solar facilities to submit detailed business proposals, including maintenance and nature conservation plans.
 The ordinance excludes residential solar systems and targets facilities producing more than 10 kilowatts of energy.
 Developers that fail to fulfill the criteria could be asked to take additional measures, while the names of those who don’t comply could be made public or referenced to the national government.

 “It’s just an ordinance and doesn’t command strong authority.
 However, we want to make it clear that while we welcome businesses willing to work with us, we don’t want excessively money-driven developers,” says Takeda, the deputy mayor.

-The 64-year-old, born and raised in Otama, lovingly describes the village’s many cultural attractions, including the bi-annual 12-god kagura performance at Kamiharada Shrine and the Motozoro rice planting dance, traditions that have been handed down for centuries.
+The 64-year-old born and raised in Otama lovingly describes the village’s many cultural attractions, including the bi-annual 12-god kagura performance at Kamiharada Shrine and the Motozoro rice planting dance, traditions that have been handed down for centuries.

 Last year, the village successfully passed the screening process to renew its membership with The Most Beautiful Villages of Japan, an organization established in 2005 that currently boasts 64 villages and towns known for their spectacular natural resources.